The Learning Mindset: your key to making real progress in rope bondage

 Learning requires good teachers.
 Your teacher is the one who walked the path before you.
 They are there to set the benchmark.
 They are there to show you what is possible.
 They embody the skills you want to learn.
 When looking for a teacher, look for one who can do the things you want to learn, and not just talk about it.

 If they have good pedagogic skills, lucky you, but they might not… if they are patient and nice to repeat twice, again, lucky you, but they might not.
 It is also not relevant if they are pretty or famous (this belongs to „consumption mindset“).
-It is however relevant for your learning whether they still have fun doing what you want to learn and whether they keep learning themselves.
+It is however relevant for your learning whether they still have fun doing what you want to learn and whether they themselves keep on learning.

 4. Attention (to your body)